 WP 2.
 The Nordic Societal Security Academy (NSSA)

-NSSA is the main educational and researcher mobility vehicle of NORDRESS, which will provide mobility grants and fund courses or seminars for graduate students, policy makers, rescue workers, media, and others.
-It will be lead by the NORDRESS executive team and project manager and be based at the Institute for Sustainability Studies, University of Iceland.
+NSSA is the main educational and researcher mobility vehicle of NORDRESS.
+It provides mobility grants and funds courses or seminars for graduate students, policy makers, rescue workers, media, and others.

 Researcher mobility is of central importance to strengthen relations and cooperation between researcher groups.
-All the research teams in NORDRESS are multinational, and all the tasks will be carried out in two or more Nordic countries.
-This calls for researcher mobility in all the teams, albeit to a varying degree.
-The main support for researcher mobility in NORDRESS will be provided through the NSSA.
+All the research teams in NORDRESS are multinational, and all the tasks are carried out in two or more Nordic co

-NSSA will on average supply 10 mobility grants per year to fund travel costs of team members on working missions or visiting host institution to use special facilities there or carry out a part of their project.
-Mobility grants can also be provided for experts outside the NORDRESS consortium such as international specialists on work visits.
+NSSA supplies on average 10 mobility grants per year to fund travel costs of team members on working missions or visiting host institutions.

 The NSSA also co-funds courses/seminars on subjects relevant for societal security, that competent network partners organize and host.
 NSSA co-funds the cost of travel and board for participants/speakers and contributes towards the salaries of invited international experts.Each course should involve participants from at least three Nordic countries.

 The organizers provide the course venue and manage the course in every respect.
 The courses/seminars are typically 3-5 days but may vary in length.
 To facilitate accreditation by different universities, where applicable, the workload of the course is measured in internationally recognized work-units, ECTS.